EbYVarghese18/DevOps_Project_02/README.md

-A demo todo app using jenkins and docker
+A demo todo app using jenkins, Github Webhook and docker